metaperl/cashflow-stacking/chatgpt/prompt.md

 paydown_time: This is the maximum amount of months you want to spend to repay borrowed capital.
 5 is a typical default value for paydown_time.
 You dont want to spend 10 months paying back borrowed capital and it is not realistic to want to pay it back in 2-3 months.
 Most people aim for a paydown_time for 4 or 5 months.

-flip_amount: The flip_amount is the amount of capital that you borrow with the intent of paying it down within a certain number of months or slightly less.
-Here is how you calculate flip_amount initially: personal_cashflow * 5.
-Later, flip_amount will increase by 50%.
-The flip_amount growth rule is: when total_cashflow is greater than (flip_amount + flip_amount*.5), then we increase the flip_amount by 50% and that will be the amount we borrow when it is time to borrow capital again.
+flip_size: The flip_size is the amount of capital that you borrow with the intent of paying it down within a certain number of months or slightly less.
+Here is how you calculate flip_size initially: personal_cashflow * 5.

 amortization_years: the number of years that an amortized investment pays.
 This value is typically 3, but could be 2.

 amortization_percentage: this integer shows the percent return of the investment.

 monthly_roi: this is the expected monthly amortized return of the investment.
 The overall_return is `amortization_percentage` over `amortization_years`.
 The monthly_roi is a monthly payment of that overall_return.
-For instance, if `flip_amount` is $10,000, then you will buy an amortized investment with that $10,000 and it will make monthly returns on investment for `amortization_years`.
+For instance, if `flip_size` is $10,000, then you will buy an amortized investment with that $10,000 and it will make monthly returns on investment for `amortization_years`.
 Therefore, if the amortization_percentage is 12, then monthly payments of $332.14 can be expected for 3 years because $10,000 amortized at an interest rate of 12% for 3 years leads to that monthly_roi, as this shows - https://tinyurl.com/pkbwfsx2  ... you are expected to use a true amortizing loan formula, e.g: P * r / (1 – (1+r)^(-n)) …where r = annual_interest/12, n = years*12.

 Now that I have described the variables, I want you to produce a spreadsheet.
 Here are the columns in the spreadsheet: